Teradata/developer-resources/docs/explore-and-analyze-data/create-first-project.md

     ```
     Open the Navigator for your connection and verify that the tables were created.
 Run a row count on the tables to verify that the data was loaded.

 	e.
-Use charting magic to visualize the result.
+Chart the data to visualize the result.

     Provide X and Y axes for your chart.